-In 2018, the National Park Service released a report that analyzed the effects of climate change on flooding in our national parks in 2050, along with maps to illustrate those effects.
-The report and accompanying maps show that the threat to the National Mall is catastrophic.
+In 2018, the National Park Service released a report that analyzed the effects of climate change on flooding in our national parks.
+The report show that the threat to the National Mall is catastrophic.
+The map below, from “U.S. National Park Service, Sea Level Rise Viewer” (2019), shows, in blue, projected sea level rise by the year 2050 plus storm surge.*

-In this eight-question quiz, see if you can evaluate the scope of the flooding threat to our Smithsonian museums and national monuments.
-Consult this National Park Service “Sea Level Rise Viewer” map below that predicts in blue the extent of flooding by the year 2050 during storm surge.*
+In this eight-question quiz, consult the map to see if you can evaluate the scope of the flooding threat to our Smithsonian museums and national monuments.

 Click here if you need a Mall map to identify individual museums and public buildings.